Types of Copywriting Specialties Companies

 Since 2008, businesses have been expanding their reach on social media channels.
 What started as short Facebook posts has grown.

-Today social media copywriters are responsible for a variety of content, such as writing posts for Instagram, Twitter, and Tik Tok, publishing articles on sites like Medium and LinkedIn, and writing scripts for video channels.
+Today, social media copywriters are responsible for a variety of content, such as writing posts for Instagram, X (formerly Twitter), and Tik Tok, publishing articles on sites like Medium and LinkedIn, and writing scripts for video channels such as YouTube.

 Most businesses use more than one social media channel to reach their customers.